About Scenes

 You can customize the appearance of each screen:

-- Text — For Header, Body, and Footer.
+Text — For Header, Body, Footer, Questions, and Answers.
 Body text also applies to each item in a list.

 - Font family